-Figures 1, 2, and 3 provide an overview of the characteristics of the individuals that police officers stopped from January to June 2022.
-Figure 1, which presents the percent of encounters and frisks by age group, shows that young adults (18-29-year-olds) represent the largest group of individuals involved in both encounters and frisks (43.2 percent and 46.7 percent, respectively).
-Figure 2 presents the breakdown of encounters and frisks by gender and illustrates that males represent the majority of encounters and frisks (65.5 percent and 89.2 percent, respectively).
-Figure 3 shows the percent of police encounters and frisks by race and ethnicity.
-Over half of the subjects of police encounters are Black, and Black subjects make up an even greater proportion of frisks (68.7 percent and 81.7 percent, respectively).
+Figures 1, 2, and 3 provide an overview of the characteristics of the individuals that police officers stopped from July to December 2022.
+Young adults (18 to 29 year-olds) represent nearly half of individuals involved in both encounters and frisks (Figure 1).
+Figure 2 presents the breakdown of encounters and frisks by gender and illustrates that males represent the majority of encounters and frisks (67.6 percent and 80.6 percent, respectively).
+Figure 3 shows the percent of police encounters and frisks in the sample by race and ethnicity.
+Just over two-thirds of the subjects of police encounters are Black, and Black individuals make up an even greater proportion of individuals that are frisked (67.8 percent and 84.5 percent, respectively).

 Figure 1.
 Percent of encounters and frisks by age group.
-January - June 2022.
+July - December 2022.

 Notes: Age represents the person's age at the time of the encounter, given date-of-birth information.
 Totals exclude no-action encounters because information about subject age is not documented during no-action encounters.
 "Missing" refers to encounters where numerical age could not be computed because encounter date or date of birth information were missing.
-For field interviews, the age_code variable in the Inform_FieldinterviewPerson file was used when a numerical age could not be computed.
+For field interviews, the age code variable in the Inform Field interview Person file was used when a numerical age could not be computed.

 Figure 2.
 Percent of encounters and frisks by gender.
-January - June 2022.
+July - December 2022.